grisuno/LazyOwn/COMMANDS.md

 3. Adds optional parameters based on whether the corresponding files (`headers_file`, `data_file`, `params_file`, `json_data_file`) are provided.
 4. Executes the command using the `run_command` method.

 :param url: The target URL for the fuzzer.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type url: str
 :param method: The HTTP method to use.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type method: str
 :param headers: Optional HTTP headers.
-Must be set in `self.params` or provided via `headers_file`.
+Must be assign in `self.params` or provided via `headers_file`.
 :type headers: str
 :param params: Optional URL parameters.
-Must be set in `self.params` or provided via `params_file`.
+Must be assign in `self.params` or provided via `params_file`.
 :type params: str
 :param data: Optional data for the request body.
-Must be set in `self.params` or provided via `data_file`.
+Must be assign in `self.params` or provided via `data_file`.
 :type data: str
 :param json_data: Optional JSON data for the request body.
-Must be set in `self.params` or provided via `json_data_file`.
+Must be assign in `self.params` or provided via `json_data_file`.
 :type json_data: str
 :param proxy_port: The port for the proxy server.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type proxy_port: int
 :param wordlist: Optional wordlist for fuzzing.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type wordlist: str
 :param hide_code: Optional code to hide.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type hide_code: int
 :param headers_file: Optional file containing headers.
 :type headers_file: str, optional